ProfessionalCSharp/ProfessionalCSharp2021/Updates.md

 > dotnet new blazorwasm -o BlazorComponentsSample

-Information: this project is created without a hosting application.
+More information: this project is created without a hosting application.
 Blazor.Wasm with a hosting application is created in the previous code sample.